-(b) Disposal of Subsidiaries
+(b) Sale of Subsidiary

-When the Company ceases to have control, any retained interest in the entity is remeasured to its fair value, while any differences arising are recognized in income statement.
+When the Company ceases to have control, any retained interest in the entity is re-measured to its fair value, while any differences arising are recognized in income statement.
 This asset is then recognized as an associate, joint venture or financial asset at that fair value.
-In addition, relevant amounts that were previously recognized directly in equity are accounted for in the same way as when those assets and liabilities are sold, namely are transferred to the income statement.
+In addition, relevant amounts that were previously recognized directly in Other Comprehensive Income are accounted for in the same way as when those assets and liabilities are sold, namely are transferred to the income statement.